darealshinji/gendlopen/README.md

  * option to automatically load library and symbols

 Limitations:
- * it's not a code analysis tool, so make sure the input is correct and simple ¹
- * auto-loading only works on functions ²
+ * auto-loading only works on functions ¹
- * auto-loading does not work on functions with variable arguments ³
+ * auto-loading does not work on functions with variable arguments ²
- * C++11 is the minimum requirement for the generated C++ files
- * C++20 is the minimum requirement to compile the tool

-¹ macros are not expanded, extra parentheses i.e. around function names cannot be handled<br>
-² I recommend using your own get/set wrapper functions to auto-load objects<br>
+¹ I recommend using your own get/set wrapper functions to auto-load objects<br>
-³ You can however replace a prototype such as `int myprintf(const char *format, ...)` with one that has a fixed number of arguments: `int myprintf(const char *format, int arg1, const char *arg2, float arg3)`
+² You can however replace a prototype such as `int myprintf(const char *format, ...)` with one that has a fixed number of arguments: `int myprintf(const char *format, int arg1, const char *arg2, float arg3)`